(1919 – 1939)

 (Calgary Herald, Wednesday, June 26, 1935)

 Don Ferguson, middleweight wrestler, who has appeared on many of Promoter Joe Zabaw’s Victoria Pavilion squirms, will be out of action for a year or more.
 Don suffered an internal injury when he met Mike Bilinsky in a recent bout.
-He was not aware of the injury until he started working out a,’in.
+He was not aware of the injury until he started working out again.
 Doctors have ordered him to rest.

 Mike Goes to Hospital